 6 Things To Know About Migrating From PRI to SIP

 PRI has long been a technology standard for delivering phone service.
-But as the Internet has changed so many things, it's also revolutionizing how companies of all sizes think about their phone service and systems.
+But as the Internet has changed so many things, it's also revolutionizing how companies of all sizes utilize their phone service and systems.
 While PRI may potentially remain relevant for some companies, SIP technology is providing additional scalability and features at lower costs.

 Moving From PRI to SIP: Factors to Consider

 Like any business system conversion, a successful PRI to SIP conversion is all about digging into the details.
 For example, you have to think about things like interoperability of your current phones with your new carrier, updating switches and caller ID, and which software and apps you want to integrate with.